Phyllis (TV series)

 Phyllis is an American sitcom television series that aired on CBS from September 8, 1975, to March 13, 1977.
-Created mainly by Ed.
-Weinberger and Stan Daniels, it was the second spinoff of The Mary Tyler Moore Show (the first being Rhoda).
+Created by Ed.
+Weinberger and Stan Daniels, based on the character created by James L. Brooks and Allan Burns for The Mary Tyler Moore Show, it was the second spin-off of The Mary Tyler Moore Show (the first being Rhoda).
 Mary Tyler Moore Show producer James L. Brooks was also involved with the show as a creative consultant.
 The show starred Cloris Leachman as Phyllis Lindstrom, who had been Mary Richards' friend, neighbor, and landlady on The Mary Tyler Moore Show.

 In this series, Phyllis, along with her daughter Bess Lindstrom, moves from Minneapolis to San Francisco after the death of her husband, Dr. Lars Lindstrom.
 It was revealed that San Francisco was Phyllis and Lars's original hometown prior to their moving to Minneapolis, and that Lars's mother and stepfather still reside there.

 Synopsis and production

 When Phyllis' musical efforts hit a sour note, Leo (Richard Schaal) and Julie (Liz Torres) comfort her.

 Left penniless after the death of her husband Lars, Phyllis and her daughter Bess (Lisa Gerritsen) move in with Lars's mother, the scatterbrained Audrey Dexter (Jane Rose) and stepfather Judge Jonathan Dexter (Henry Jones).
 Phyllis takes a job as an assistant in a photographic studio.
 The owner, Julie Erskine, was played by Barbara Colby.
-In the 1974-1975 season, Colby was featured on The Mary Tyler Moore Show playing Sherry Ferris, a prostitute who Mary Richards (Moore) befriends.
+In the 1974–1975 season, Colby was featured on The Mary Tyler Moore Show playing Sherry Ferris, a prostitute who Mary Richards (Moore) befriends.
 Her appearances on that show were so popular with viewers that when Phyllis was being cast, the producers enthusiastically signed her as a regular cast member.
 However, after three episodes of Phyllis had been filmed, Colby was murdered and the part was assumed by Liz Torres.
 Leo Heatherton (Richard Schaal, who was married to Valerie Harper, who played the title character in Rhoda) was a well-meaning but bumbling photographer at the studio.

 Much of the first season's humor stemmed from Phyllis' attempts to fit into the job market, having lived for many years as the spoiled wife of a rich dermatologist.
 Judith Lowry guest starred in an early episode ("Leaving Home") as Jonathan's mother, Sally Dexter.
 She was so well received by viewers that by the end of the first year Lowry became a regular when Mother Dexter joined the household.

 Aired on Monday nights between two popular shows – Rhoda and All in the Family – Phyllis instantly became a top ten hit.
-Cloris Leachman won a Golden Globe Award for Best Lead Actress in a Comedy Series, and was nominated for an Emmy Award for Outstanding Lead Actress in a Comedy Series.
-The sitcom was the sixth highest-rated television series for the 1975-76 television season (at the time ranking higher than both Rhoda and The Mary Tyler Moore Show).
+Cloris Leachman won a Golden Globe Award for Best Lead Actress in a Comedy Series and was nominated for an Emmy Award for Outstanding Lead Actress in a Comedy Series.
+The sitcom was the sixth highest-rated television series for the 1975–76 television season (at the time ranking higher than both Rhoda and The Mary Tyler Moore Show).